dannzyx/mdgrid/README.md

 mdGrid
 =======================

-A clean responsive grid system with a typographic baseline powered by [LESS][1], based on [Bootstrap][3] and [Gridlock][4].
+A clean, responsive, extendable, customizable grid [LESS][1], based on [Bootstrap][3] and [Gridlock][4].